A new computational framework for log-concave density estimation: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part, by grants from the Office of Naval Research: ONR-N000141812298 (YIP), the National Science Foundation: NSF-IIS-1718258, IBM and Liberty Mutual Insurance, awarded to Rahul Mazumder.
-The research of Richard J. Samworth was supported by EPSRC grants EP/N031938/1 and EP/P031447/1.
-The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to the research results reported within this paper.
+This research was supported in part by grants from the Office of Naval Research: ONR-N000141812298, N000142112841, the National Science Foundation: NSF-IIS-1718258 and IBM to Rahul Mazumder.
+The research of Richard J. Samworth was supported by EPSRC grants EP/N031938/1 and EP/P031447/1, as well as ERC Advanced Grant 101019498.

+The authors acknowledge MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to the research results reported within this paper.
+We also thank the anonymous reviewers for constructive comments on an earlier version that helped to improve this paper.